 Small Groups and Classes

 CLF offers a variety of opportunities for people on spiritual journeys to connect, learn and grow with one another.
 Take a class (listed on our events page) or be part of an online community through an email distribution list or one of our Facebook groups.
-Contact Terri Burnor.
+Contact Kari Kopnick.

 The VUU is our live talkshow specifically geared for Unitarian Universalists.
 A new episode is broadcast each Thursday at 11 am Eastern.
 We invite a wide variety of guests to discuss religion, spirituality, Unitarian Universalism, multi-faith issues, social justice, and whatever else seems interesting!
 Learn more or view the archives.
 Hosted by Meg Riley and Joanna Crawford.

 We offer a wealth of materials for families about Unitarian Universalism and its many sources.
 Our goal is to help you carry the flame of our rich faith tradition into the home.
+See the Family Quest section of the Quest for Meaning website.
 Contact Lynn Ungar.

 The CLF offers a subscription program called Worship Express for small groups and families.
 This provides a wealth of high-quality print and video resources to use for worship and religious education.
 Contact Beth Murray.

 Outreach Ministry to Prisoners